MonaNaamani/Programming-Notes/JavaScript.md

 ```
 We assign announceThatIAmDoingImportantWork without parentheses as the value to the busy variable because we want to assign the value of the function itself, not the value it returns when invoked.

 In JavaScript, functions are first class objects.
-This means that, like other objects you’ve encountered, JavaScript functions can have properties and methods.Since functions are a type of object, they have properties such as .length and .name, and methods such as .toString().
+This means that, like other objects you’ve encountered, JavaScript functions can have properties and methods.
+Since functions are a type of object, they have properties such as .length and .name, and methods such as .toString().
 For example `console.log(function1.name);` indicates the function's name as specified when it was created, or it may be either anonymous or '' (an empty string) for functions created anonymously.

-### Functions as Parameters
+### Functions as Parameters <a id="Functions6"></a>

 A higher-order function is a function that either accepts functions as parameters, returns a function, or both!
 We call functions that get passed in as parameters callback functions.
 Callback functions get invoked during the execution of the higher-order function.
 When we invoke a higher-order function, and pass another function in as an argument, we don’t invoke the argument function.
 Invoking it would evaluate to passing in the return value of that function call.
 With callback functions, we pass in the function itself by typing the function name without the parentheses:
 ```
 const higherOrderFunc = param => {
   param();